Journalist Jailed in Iraq for Writing Story on Homosexuality

 For the full story, click here.

-5 Responses to “Journalist Jailed in Iraq for Writing Story on Homosexuality”
+5 thoughts on “Journalist Jailed in Iraq for Writing Story on Homosexuality”

 fundamentalism/extremism is the driving force.
 Many Americans would no doubt smugly refer to this story as an example of what’s wrong with Islam.
 However, any who doubt the fact that if the “religious” Right gained power in the US they would perpetrate equally absurd rulings.
 Fully fundamentalist Christian, Jews, Hindus, etc. if given power would use it to suppress any views they deem blasphemous or heretical.